 Our stated vision is to become the NPR station of choice for listeners in our region.
 That means celebrating the best of what our community has to offer and making our most listened-to genre (news and information) available and easily accessible.
 We turned to two nationally-recognized consulting firms, as well as WMU’s own Haworth College of Business to help navigate our strategic planning and decision-making process.

 Based on our research, with two distinct formats we believe the listening experience will be improved.
 Audience reports, surveys and focus group research showed that the majority of our listeners prefer and would like more news and information programming.
 Additionally, this change allows us to introduce NEW national news and entertainment programs as well as NEW classical programs.

-What are the new programs that WMUK will offer?
-How do I learn more about the new programs WMUK is offering?
+What are the new programs that WMUK is now offering?

 We are thrilled to expand programming with the following new national programs on 102.1 FM and encourage you to learn more about them:

 - On Point, a live talk show from NPR and WBUR.

 - The Takeaway, a news talk show from PRX, WNYC and WGBH

 - 1A, a daily news talk show convening a conversation about the most important issues of our time.
 From WAMU and NPR.